 Gary Miles from the Met Police's Falcon Unit analyzing cybercrime and fraud cases considers criminals to get perfect results each year.
 And victims become vulnerable of course due to relationships search.

 The ideas of getting money become more and more sophisticated: to get new iPad for the child, to but medicines for treatment, surgery, New Year or birthday gifts and so and so on.

-For about £1.6m were let’s call it blackmailed from a woman in September, the biggest online dating scam of a year we know.
+For about £1.6m were, let’s call it, blackmailed from a woman in September 2015, the biggest online dating scam of that year we know.

 Oh, come on, you may say after all.
 This business will make no sense for making people happy!
 Anyway, one of you will be a coach-potato, as well as another one will have an aim and find the best way to avoid bad experience.